enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 </Link>;
 ```

-- Now check the browser whether you can toggle between login and signup page.
+- Now check the browser to see if you can toggle between the login and signup pages.

 ### Getting form data from the signup page